Hysocs/Hysocs/README.md

 <h2 align="center">🔍 Specializations & Interests 🔍</h2>
 <p align="center">
     My passion lies in optimizing code, aiming for the utmost efficiency and minimalism.
 I take pride in viewing projects from a user's perspective, which drives me to anticipate and address potential user errors or misconceptions.
-This unique approach positions me as a specialist in frontend debugging and user experience enhancement.
+This user-centric approach is backed by the success of my Lua project, which remains bug-free and error-free since its release over a year ago.
+My dedication to comprehensive testing ensures that every feature and potential point of failure undergoes rigorous scrutiny before deployment.
 </p>
 <br/>
 <hr/>

 <h2 align="center">🌐 Languages 🌐</h2>